 goldfields gas pipeline

 The Goldfields Gas Pipeline (GGP) is a 1,378-kilometre transmission pipeline that extends from Yarraloola, in the Pilbara region of Western Australia, to Kalgoorlie, in the Goldfields-Esperance region.
 The 47-kilometre Newman lateral is also part of the GGP.

 1 January 2020

-The Goldfields Gas Pipeline has been declared a PIA Pipeline for the purposes of the Western Australian Gas Supply (Gas Quality Specifications) Act 2009.
-The operator of the Goldfields Gas Pipeline, under the 2009 Act, is Southern Cross Pipelines Australia Pty Limited, a wholly owned subsidiary within the APA Group.
+The GGP has been declared a PIA Pipeline for the purposes of the Western Australian Gas Supply (Gas Quality Specifications) Act 2009.
+The operator of the Goldfields Gas Pipeline, under the 2009 Act, is Southern Cross Pipelines Australia Pty Limited, a wholly owned subsidiary of APA Group.

 The standard gas quality specification for the Goldfields Gas Pipeline is set out in clause 3 of Schedule 1 to the Western Australian Gas Supply (Gas Quality Specifications) Regulations 2010.
 The reference specifications for the Goldfields Gas Pipeline are set out in clause 3A of Schedule 2 to the Regulations.